ai-zen/live2d-copilot/README.md

    pnpm i
    ```

-4. Run the `tasks: dev` VSCode task.
+4. Using `Start Debugging` in vscode (the hotkey is usually `F5`).

 ## Project Status

-The old project has been abandoned, and a new one is currently under development.
+This is a brand new project, the old one has been abandoned.